zachchan105/tmewc/typescript/api-reference/README.md

 **`Dev`**

-The block headers must come from Bitcoin epochs with difficulties marked
+The block headers must come from Meowcoin epochs with difficulties marked
      by the previous and current difficulties.
-If a Bitcoin difficulty relay is used to provide these values and the relay is up-to-date, only the recent block headers will pass validation.
-Block headers older than the current and previous Bitcoin epochs will fail.
+If a Meowcoin difficulty relay is used to provide these values and the relay is up-to-date, only the recent block headers will pass validation.
+Block headers older than the current and previous Meowcoin epochs will fail.

 **`Throws`**